henryperkins/simple/README.md

 ## Contact
 For any questions or issues, please open an issue in this repository or contact the maintainer at henryperkins@example.com.

+## Search Feature Logic
+The search feature in the generated documentation allows users to quickly find relevant information within the documentation.
+The search logic works as follows:

+1. **Indexing**: During the documentation generation process, a search index is created.
+This index contains metadata about classes, functions, and constants, including their names, descriptions, and other relevant information.

+2. **Search Input**: The generated documentation includes a search bar where users can enter their search queries.

+3. **Search Execution**: When a user enters a query and initiates a search, the search logic scans the search index for matches.
+It looks for occurrences of the query in the names, descriptions, and other metadata fields.

+4. **Results Display**: The search results are displayed to the user, highlighting the relevant sections of the documentation that match the query.

+This search feature enhances the usability of the documentation by making it easier for users to locate specific information quickly.